 Venous insufficiency is not something that will go away if you ignore it, but some may be concerned about treatment and wonder whether the treatment is affordable, as well as if treatment will be painful or require a long recovery period.
 Fortunately, current mainstream treatment options are effective, relatively painless, and require minimal downtime.
 Most insurance plans will also cover the cost of treatment as long as it isn’t entirely cosmetic.

 At the end of the day, there’s only so much we can do to stave away venous insufficiency.
 We may or may not have a genetic disposition.
 We may do our best to eat right and stay in shape.
 Sometimes our veins break down anyway over time.
 The vein specialists in Orlando understand how frustrating it can be to develop varicose veins.
 That’s why we’ve dedicated ourselves to treating venous insufficiency.
 We understand that each patient has their own history and their own needs, and we adjust our treatment plans accordingly so that our patients can enjoy the medical care that they deserve.
-If you’re experiencing any problems with your veins, please call us at 407-545-3385 or 352-658-5547 for a consultation.
 An examination at the earliest signs of varicose veins can save you from greater frustrations later.